samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 - Creates short lived space suit, lasts 5 min
 - Can be used underwater, in space, or in toxic conditions

+# Experience

+Examples of how you gain experience include:

+- Save another crewmember’s life (300 XP)
+- Investigate a distress signal (300 XP)
+- Retrieve an ancient alien artifact (200 XP)
+- Learn how to use a piece of alien technology (100 XP)
+- Kill a creature with +20 health (200 XP)
+- Map an unknown sector of space (500 XP)
+- Unlock a great mystery (200 XP)
+- Interface with strange beings far beyond your scope and abilities (100 XP)
+- Be the first to set foot on an exoplanet (100 XP)
+- Collect a genetic sample from undiscovered xenos (200 XP)